Hepsiburada-Backend-Bootcamp/homework-1-salih-can-yilmaz-BikeSharingAPI/README.md

 ### Endpoints
 ---
 #### Query Parameters
-Get metodu id parametresi verilmeden çalıştırıldığında resimdeki gibi tüm kullanıcıların listesini döner.
+When the get method is run without the id parameter, it returns a list of all users as in the picture.

-- orderByParams parametresi, orderByParams="alan adı ASC, alan adı DESC, alan adı DESC,..." şeklinde birden fazla alana göre sıralama yapabilecek şekilde verilebilir.
+- The orderByParams parameter can be given as orderByParams="field name ASC, field name DESC, field name DESC,..." so that it can sort by more than one field.
-- filter parametresi, filter="Id != 1 AND Balance > 35" örneğindeki gibi kullanılabilir.
+- The filter parameter can be used as in the example filter="Id != 1 AND Balance > 35".
-- fields parametresi ile sadece istenen alanların çekilmesi sağlanabilir.
-Kullanım -> fields="Name,Surname,Balance" (Id alanı, fields ile belirtilmese bile zorunludur.)
+- With the fields parameter, only the desired fields can be requested.
+Usage -> fields="Name,Surname,Balance" (Id field is required even if not specified with fields.)